masterdezign/docker-atari/README.md

 # Atari Games for Deep Reinforcement Learning

-The repository helps to quickly prepare a Python environment for deep reinforcement learning and specifically Atari environment.
+The repository helps to quickly prepare an environment for deep reinforcement learning, specifically Atari games Gym environments.

 The project makes use of Docker (check the [tutorial](https://www.docker.com/101-tutorial/) if unfamiliar).
 The